yasminenuhaily/cse15l-lab-reports/LabReport3.md

                 "third hand," passed from the foreign government service that "does not meet U.S. government checked again with the foreign government to determine if there
 ```
+The command `grep -F [pattern]` treats the search pattern as a string literal, as opposed to a regular expression, and thus ignores special characters as patterns and performs the search for the exact specified string and returns the line in it.
+In this case, `grep -F "foreign government"` returns the lines in `chapter-13.3.txt` with the String "foreign government".
+This command is especially useful when searching for a fixed literal string, including searching for URLs or paths because of its nature to treat the characters as normal chars instead of special characters.

 Example 2- <br>
 ```
 MacBook-Air-2:911report yasminenuhaily$ grep -F "United States" chapter-13.2.txt